manishloginn/Fees_collection_Frontend/README.md

 This project contains a Dashboard component designed for an admin panel.
 The dashboard allows administrators to manage and monitor data records, filter through them, and update statuses dynamically.
 Additionally, a separate page for students is included where they can log in and proceed with their payments.

+**if you run this file in you local host please change the endpoint baseurl**

 Flow

 Default View: When the website loads, the dashboard is the default page displayed.
 It provides an overview of various records and allows the admin to change the status of each record.